 It’s official: the city has stopped picking up garbage.
-Not only in Canarsie, but throughout Brooklyn.

 A Sanitation official admitted this week that it ended regular pick-ups of public trash cans along commercial strips last July — instead only picking up the trash when trucks making residential runs happen to drive by.

-As a result, pick-ups that occurred as many as 21 times per week — three times a day, every day — are only happening once or twice a week, said Ignazio Terranova, the agency’s citywide community affairs officer.
+As a result, pick-ups that occurred as many as times 21 per week — three times a day, every day — are only happening once or twice a week, said Ignazio Terranova, the agency’s citywide community affairs officer.

 Residents didn’t need Terranova’s confirmation to know that public trashcans are routinely overflowing lately.

 “People just leave [garbage] on the side,” said Manhattan Beach resident Ed Eisenberg, referring to cans on Sheepshead Bay Road and Emmons Avenue.
 “Plus, it’s attracting rats.”

 In Dyker Heights, the mess is overbearing.